VirgilSecurity/virgil-crypto/README.md

 ## Introduction
-This is cross-platform library that contains code to interact with [VirgilSecurity](http://VirgilSecurity.com) infrastructure.
+This is cross-platform library that contains code to interact with [Virgil Security](http://VirgilSecurity.com) infrastructure.

 ## Library purposes
 1. Encrypt and decrypt data.
 1. Sign and verify data.
-1. Work with objects from [VirgilSecurity PKI Service](http://VirgilSecurity.com).
+1. Work with objects from [Virgil Security PKI Service](http://VirgilSecurity.com).

 ## Where library can be used
 * on the client-side application;